cyberdeception/deepdig/README.md

 | 17–22 | CVE-2017-5941 | System hijack (6 variants)   | Node.js  |

 ### Attack generation
+> Note: the IP address of the target servers can be modified in each attack script
+> Note: the IP addresses will have to point to a server with vulnerabilities listed above which we have not provided.
 To execute attack workload:
 ```
 cd trafficgen/attackgenerator
 ./run.sh
 ```
-> Note: the IP address of the target servers can be modified in each attack script

 ### Benign traffic generation
 > Pre-requisite: the benign traffic generators need a wordpress deployment.
 It also requires the Buddypress and Woocommerce plugins for creating application profiles.